 We've broken down the mortgage jargon to give you an insight into the different types of mortgages available to you.

-The property itself is an investment asset on which the investor aims to earn a rental return and achieve capital gains as property prices rise over time.
+The property is an investment asset on which the investor aims to earn a rental return and achieve capital gains as property prices rise over time.

 Investment return

-Whatever your reasons are for buying to let, you will want to make a return on your investment.
-You will therefore need to know what factors may have a positive or negative impact on your investment.
+You'll need to know to know what factors may have a positive or negative impact on your investment.
 There is no guarantee on the level of investment return you will receive.
-The type of property, furnishings, tenant, agent and economic conditions all affect the level of rent achieved.
+The type of property, furnishings, tenant, agent, and economic conditions all affect the level of rent you can achieve.

 What are the risks?